FGFR and Biomarker Testing

 Recent interest in the development of targeted therapies for advanced urothelial carcinoma is validated by data establishing that these cancers can harbor genetic alterations.
-Some of the most common alterations occur in the FGFR genes, particularly FGFR3.4-6
+Some of the most common alterations occur in the FGFR genes, particularly FGFR3.4,6,7

-FGFR genetic alterations may cause constitutive signaling2,3
+Genetic FGFR mutations may cause constitutive signaling2,3

 The interaction of altered F G F R on intracellular signaling pathways in a Urothelial Cancer Cell